Note Identification – Music Theory

 Let us continue then within the Music Theory Section of the overall article series titled Scales in Music – a Tonal System.
 It continues here as Note Identification – Music Theory – Level 1 – Part 11 of that series.

-To be more specific and thorough, the seven letters representing the tones used in music are the only letters in the English alphabet used in naming notes; A, B, C, D, E, F and G. Sometimes the designations are referred to as the spelling of the note.
+To be more specific and thorough, the seven letters representing the tones used in music are the only letters in the English alphabet used in naming musical notes; A, B, C, D, E, F and G. Sometimes the designations are referred to as the spelling of the note.
 There are some variations especially when the note has to be altered to “fit” into a scale system or better still, to act as a relevant and pleasing note within a specified series of notes.

 The Staff – Note Placement

-Notes are placed on either a line or in a space of the staff.
+Notes are placed on either a line or in a space of the musical staff.
 Each line and each space has a designated name.
 When a note is placed in a specific location on the staff it assumes the name of the line or space on which the note is placed.
 There are other symbols used in music notation that change that rule and we will discuss these later in this same article.

 The chart above shows a portion of the piano staff which includes both the treble and bass clef staves and their respective symbols.
 The vertical lines, in the middle and to the right, delineate one measure from the next, so two measures are shown in the chart.
 This piano staff layout also includes a vertical line which ties the G-clef and F-clef staves together.
 It is the line on the left of the chart above.